williamdemeo/TypeFunc/Coq/README.md

 In Ubuntu (version 13.10, and probably others) Coq and Proof General are easily installed with the Synaptic package manager.

-## Andrej Bauer's YouTube tutorial
+## Andrej Bauer's YouTube tutorials
 Andrej Bauer provides a series of short YouTube tutorials.
 For example, in [How to use Coq with Proof General][], he shows how to use Coq to prove that Pierce's law is equivalent to the Law of Excluded Middle.

+The Coq programs in the directory Bauer are based on Andrej's tutorials.

-Here is a rough transcript of the commands used:
+Below is a rough transcript of the commands used.

 1. Open a file in emacs called pierce_lem.v  Proof General should automatically load.